droundy/fac/web/features.md

   both hands.  **Make** and **scons** are clearly inferior solutions, in that they each require you to hit *four* separate keys in order to invoke them.

+## Security

+**Fac** doesn't do anything that could violate the security of your computer.
+This is a pretty low bar for a build system, since it is your own fault if you try to build malicious code.  **Make** and **scons** (and almost every other build system) also pass this bar.

+**Tup**, however, presents a security risk.
+Tup requires that your build be run by a user in the `fuse` group (at least on some linux distributions).
+Furthermore, tup requires the use of the suid-root program `fusermount`, which can cause problems if you try to build in a directory that is nfs-mounted with rootsquash (the more secure default) that is not world-readable.
+Finally, if you want to use tup to build with `gcc --coverage` (or any build step that makes use of absolute paths), tup needs to be installed as suid-root so that it can create a chroot.
+This introduces the possibility of priviledge-escalation bugs.
+It may be that namespaces will remove this requirement in the future, but they have already been shown (once) to introduce a security vulnerability (which was then fixed).
+  Sticking with running everything as the user running the build seems safest.